 Following a long tradition, the Mayor of Vienna will invite you to the Heurigen Fuhrgassl-Huber, a typical Viennese wine tavern which will give you the opportunity to end the day with a relaxed and leisurely get-together.
 We will be delighted to welcome you as our guests also on this occasion.

 Do you intend to go to the opera, to a concert or to attend a musical performance?
-We have reserved a series of tickets for performances at the Vienna State Opera, the Volksoper (popular opera), the Musikverein as well as the Raimund Theatre and the Ronacher featuring musicals.
+We have reserved a series of tickets for performances at the Vienna State Opera, the Volksoper (popular opera), the Vuenna Konzerthaus as well as the Raimund Theatre and the Ronacher featuring musicals.
 Please register for all these events (tours, evening programme incl.
 Wine Heuriger) together with the registration for the technical programme.

 given by the Mayor of Vienna at Wine “Heuriger” Fuhrgassl-Huber, Neustift am Walde 68, 1190 Vienna, for participants of the symposium and accompanying persons (free of charge).